-Value-added tax means collection of tax at all points in the supply chain after allowing credit for the inputs, input services and capital goods.
+Value-added tax means the collection of tax at all points in the supply chain after allowing credit for the inputs, input services and capital goods.
 The invoice method of value added taxation will be followed in the GST.
-The tax paid at the time of receipt of goods or services or both will be eligible for set-off against the tax payable on supply of goods or services or both, based on the invoices with a special emphasis on actual payment of tax by the supplier.
+The tax paid at the time of receipt of goods or services or both will be eligible for set-off against the tax payable on the supply of goods or services or both, based on the invoices with a special emphasis on actual payment of tax by the supplier.

 Uninterrupted and seamless chain of input tax credit is one of the key features of GST, which will prevent cascading of taxes.
-The procedures and restrictions laid down in these provisions are important to make sure that there is seamless flow of credit in the whole scheme of taxation without any misuse.
+The procedures and restrictions laid down in these provisions are important to make sure that there is a seamless flow of credit in the whole scheme of taxation without any misuse.
 Any registered person can avail credit of tax paid on the inward supply of goods or services or both which is used or intended to be used in the course or furtherance of business except for the cases which are specifically denied.

 Let us understand the concept of ITC with the help of an example

 Let us understand the various sub-categories of GST

 Here, the place of supply rules play the role in determining which type of GST to be charged.

 - If it is found that the supply is Intra-State i.e., within the same state then CGST+ SGST* will have to be charged (*UTGST in case of Union Territory).

 - However if it is found that the place of supply for any supplies made is outside the state (Inter-state) then IGST alone would have to be charged.

 Please note that IGST is nothing but sum of CGST and SGST.

 Therefore, IGST Rate = CGST Rate + SGST Rate.